mottosso/allzpark/docs/pages/quickstart.md

 From here, try launching your favourite application, navigate the interface and make yourself at home.
 Then have a look at these to learn more.

+> Note that the applications provided are examples and may not work as-is on your system.

 - [Create a new profile](/getting-started)
 - [Create a new application](/getting-started/#your-first-application)